 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Did you search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your story may help other people.

 Click here to tell your story

 For Federal crimes, the FBI has a list of the Ten Most Wanted Fugitives.
 In Meigs County, the Meigs County Sheriff has a list of most wanted criminals, too.

 FBI Top Ten Most Wanted List: Link

 Everyone knows that spending time in Meigs County Jail is very scary, you will soon settle into the daily routine there.
 You will get an alarm to wake up at about six in the morning, and then you’ll have roll call.
 After roll call you will get breakfast.
 When you finish eating breakfast you will have to work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Meigs County Jail, your experiences would be welcomed, if it can help another person to deal with it.